Tokarzewski/pyduct/README.md

 ### How is it going to work?

-Engine takes structured ductwork network as an input, calculates it and produces results.
+pyduct will take structured ductwork input file, calculate it and produce results.

 ### bibliography